leptonai/leptonai/README.md

 For more details, checkout the [documentation](https://lepton.ai/docs/) and the [examples](https://github.com/leptonai/examples).

+## Contributing

+Contributions and collaborations are welcome and highly appreciated.
+Please check out the [contributor guide](CONTRIBUTING.md) for how to get involved.

 ## License

 Lepton AI sdk is released under the Apache 2.0 license.